STATS

 Report: Gaps in students’ broadband and achievement across the pandemic

-This study assessed the impact of the COVID-19 pandemic on home Internet connectivity, student achievement, and adolescent well-being.
+An overview of our study assessing the impact of the COVID-19 pandemic on home Internet connectivity, student achievement, and adolescent well-being for students across 18 schools, surveyed in 2019 to 2022.
 The focus is on middle and high school students enrolled in rural and small-town schools.